Braided Pork Tenderloin

 - Place both pork tenderloins directly on the smoker and cook until you reach an internal temperature of 140 degrees (about 30-40 minutes).
 Sometimes you can cook pork to medium rare, but in this instance it is best to take it up to medium or medium well because you put the outside of the pork on the inside.
 Once you have reached the desired internal temperature, baste the loin in the Motley Mustard.
 Let the sauce set on the smoker before removing from the grill.

 - Let the loin rest for 5 minutes prior to serving.
 I find it’s best to place the whole loins on the table unsliced because once you start slicing this the braids can come apart, so it looks the best when it’s left whole until you are ready to plate.
 You will notice when serving this that the seasoning penetrates the whole loin and therefore has a lot of flavour.
+If you want to really jack it up, hit it with a dusting of Yonedas White Seasoning.
 Serve a side of Motley Mustard and enjoy!